 We operate a small number of consultant-led services (about 6% of our referrals) that aim to provide treatment within 18-weeks of referral.
 These services were amongst those most affected by rising demand and ongoing capacity pressures.
-Our performance remained around 65% for the duration of the year, despite our focussed improvement efforts.
+Our performance fell to 62.7% by the end of the year, despite our focussed improvement efforts.

 The Children's Community Audiology Service is our single diagnostic service, aiming to provide access to diagnostic checks within six weeks.
-Our performance against this standard has slowly improved over the year, but remains close to 57%, significantly below the standard of 99%.
+Our performance against this standard has improved steadily throughout the year, but remains significantly below the standard of 99%.
 We will continue to focus on improving our performance and have implemented service changes and productivity improvements to respond to the continuing backlog that first developed as a result of COVID-19.

-Our Child and Adolescent Mental Health Team (CAMHS) lost the entire functionality of their Electronic Patient Record (EPR) in August 2022, due to a cyber-attack on the system supplier.
+Our Child and Adolescent Mental Health Service (CAMHS) lost the entire functionality of their Electronic Patient Record (EPR) in August 2022 due to a cyber-attack on the system supplier.
 This required the deployment of a multi-disciplinary project team to enable clinicians to continue offering care to patients and begin to implement a new EPR.
 This was a magnificent effort by many of our staff and we are proud of everyone who helped to minimise the impact on patient care.